ecbc0/note-math/item_en/set-theory_en.typ

 ]
 There seem to be two types of math objects

-+ Math objects already constructed in a finite number of steps
++ Math objects already constructed in a finite number of steps.
+It represents type constructed by some rules

-+ Math object types directly assumed, with variables in memory acting as place holders
++ Math object types directly assumed, or abstract type, with type and its variables in memory acting as placeholders.
+In programming it's called generics.
+It represent the type relation between abstract symbols

 The use of homomorphisms between types can facilitate proofs.
 Sometimes, it can allow calculations to deduce a general case proof from a special case proof; if the special case proof does not use properties specific to the special case, then it is actually a hidden proof of the general case.